-Palm Beach County is qualified for, and has also been the recipient of, various FDOT grant programs.
+Palm Beach County is qualified for, and has been the recipient of, various FDOT grant programs.
 Palm Beach County SUPPORTS attempts to increase funding to FDOT grant funding programs including, but not limited to the following:

 - Public Transit Service Development Program-this program provides initial funding to public transit projects with new or innovative techniques to improve system efficiencies, ridership or revenue.
-Palm Tran's Belle Glade Flex Pilot is qualified to receive funding from this grant program. - Transit Corridor Program-this program is designed to relieve congestion and improve capacity within an identified transportation corridor by increasing the people carrying capacity of transportation systems using high-occupancy conveyances. - Park and Ride Lot Program-this program provides for the purchase and/or lease of private land for the construction of park and ride lots, the promotion of these lots, and the monitoring of their use.
-Palm Tran has received funding from this program and would like to seek future opportunities to receive funding.

-• Airport Development Grant Program - The county SUPPORTS state funding for airport development that is no less than which is proposed by FDOT in the tentative work plan for 2021/2022.
+Palm Tran's Go Glades on-demand service was created from funding though this program. - Transit Corridor Program-this program is designed to relieve congestion and improve capacity within an identified transportation corridor by increasing the people carrying capacity of transportation systems using high-occupancy conveyances. - Park and Ride Lot Program-this program provides for the purchase and/or lease of private land for the construction of park and ride lots, the promotion of these lots, and the monitoring of their use.
+Palm Tran has received funding from this program and would like to seek future opportunities to receive funding. - Airport Development Grant Program The county SUPPORTS state funding for airport development that is no less than which is proposed by FDOT in the tentative work plan for 2022-2023.